hjelev/rpi-mqtt-monitor/README.md

 ```
 masoko/rpi4/cpuload
 ```
-- first part (masoko) is the main topic configurable via the congig.py file
+- first part (masoko) is the main topic configurable via the ```config.py``` file.
-- second part (pi4) is the host name of the raspberry which is automatically pulled by the script, so you don't have to configure it for each installation (in case you have many raspberries like me)
+- second part (pi4) is the host name of the raspberry which is automatically pulled by the script, so you don't have to configure it for each installation (in case you have many raspberries like me).
-- third part (cpuload) is the name of the value (these are all values published via MQTT - cpuload, cputemp, diskusage, voltage, sys_clock_speed)
+- third part (cpuload) is the name of the value (these are all values published via MQTT - cpuload, cputemp, diskusage, voltage, sys_clock_speed).

 # Installation: